i will NOT talk about my personal life here. it is boring and cannot hold the interest of anyone. thats how life is :D

 I have never heard of ghost marriages untill now. to some, like me, have no idea what it is. hence i decided to do some research and here are my findings.

-in one form of the ghost marriage, both parties are deceased.
+A ghost marriage is a marriage in which one or both parties are deceased.
+Several cultures practice a form of ghost or spirit marriage, but China is probably most famous for its ghost marriage tradition.
+Ghost marriages are sometimes featured in Chinese films and novels, and occasionally stories about ghost marriages make their way into the West.
+The practice of ghostmarriage is linked to centuries of tradition and complex beliefs about the spirit world.in one form of the ghost marriage, both parties are deceased.
 Chinese culture places a heavy value on partnership for people of marriageable age, especially women, and if someone of marriageable age should die before he or she can marry, the family may choose to hold a ghost marriage.
 Some families believe that it is unlucky or even dangerous to allow someone to remain buried without a spouse.
 The family consults with a priest or expert to find a suitable spouse, relying on astrological profiles to find a match.

 If a match is found, a formal wedding ceremony is held in a temple, complete with the burning of offerings so that the partners have objects to use in the spirit world.
 Paper stand-ins are used for the bride and groom, with these stand-ins being burned at the end of the ceremony along with the rest of the offerings.